HortonworksUniversity/Essentials/demos/ranger/README.md

 the `default` database except for the "staging" ones.

 ![alt text](./images/BasePolicy.png "base policy")

+NOTE: The configurable value for the policy refresh is 30 seconds, so keep trying until new rules are accessible via Hive.

 Now, back in Ambari's Hive View, the `mktg1` user can retrieve results for `show tables;` as well as see the list of tables in the _Databases_ UI